 6 ft. social distancing while in the library will be maintained.

 No in-person programming inside the building will be offered at this time.

 The meeting rooms are closed for use.

 Returns are only accepted through the exterior return.
-All materials are quarantined for 72 hours before check-in.

 The library staff appreciates your cooperation.